Skaruts/tdm_fm_packer/README.md

 A command-line script to make packaging Dark Mod missions a bit more convenient.
 You simply run it and it creates the `.pk4` for you, automatically excluding unwanted files.

+Requires either 'py7zr' or 'zipfile' ('zipfile' should be in python's standard library)

 ## Usage